joselet/mud-pi/README.md

 Author
 ------

-MUD Pi was written by Mark Frimston
+MUD Pi was written originally by Mark Frimston, then this fork by José Manuel Heras

 For feedback, please email <mfrimston@gmail.com> or add a comment on the project's [Github page](http://github.com/frimkron/mud-pi)